A new breed

 Extraction made sustainable and positive for all

 Lepidico is fortunate.
-We are able to build a highly sustainable business with positive impacts on our local communities and at the end of project life improvements to the environment where we operate in Namibia as we remediate the sites at closure and hand back the currently abandoned industrial land in Namibia for agricultural use.
+We can build a highly sustainable business with positive impacts on our local communities and, at the end of project life, deliver improvements to the environment where we operate in Namibia as we remediate the sites at closure and hand back the currently abandoned industrial land in Namibia for agricultural use.

 We start from a position of knowing our technologies and business practices are more compatible with ESG concerns than previous generations of lithium production from conventional sources.
-And that we are committed to a programme of continuous improvement, which we believe is entirely compatible with delivering returns to shareholders.
+Our L-Max® and LOH-Max® process technologies are materially different to conventional spodumene processing in that a significant amount of the processing is to recover valuable by-products and there is no need for an energy-intensive high-temperature process.
+Our L-Max® technology produces c.
+25% lower GHG emissions than a typical equivalent integrated spodumene operation and can be best in the industry when green H2 is used; no sodium sulphate is produced, and no solid process waste is generated.
+We are committed to a programme of continuous improvement, which we believe is entirely compatible with delivering returns to shareholders.

 Sustainability Strategy Summary